Get a great deal now →

 Although it offers a myriad of benefits and advantages, there are some challenges that companies must face in its application:

-- For companies that have infrastruktur IT for a long time, it has been a big challenge because Zero Trust Security requires a fundamental change in the security architecture
+• For companies with outdated IT infrastructure, it becomes a significant challenge because Zero Trust Security requires fundamental changes in security architecture.

 Current regulatory developments require companies to implement strict security standards due to increased attention to cybersecurity.